 |SPED 528||Assessment and IEP Development: Mild to Extensive Support Needs||3|

 |SPED 529||Positive Behavior Supports for Students with Exceptional Needs||3|

 These courses must be completed prior to beginning clinical practice.

-NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.
+NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: